Dynamical systems on torus related to general Heun equations: phase-lock areas and constriction breaking

 or equivalently, $\nu+\bar u$ is a real number.
 Therefore,

-Thus, in our case, being of torus dynamical type is equivalent to (\ref{kdiag}). \end{proof}
+Thus, in our case, being of torus dynamical type is equivalent to~\eqref{kdiag}. \end{proof}

-In what follows we deal with {\it normalized} systems (\ref{kdiag}), in which
+In what follows we deal with {\it normalized} systems~\eqref{kdiag}, in which

-One can achieve conditions (\ref{norms}) by applying rotation in the $z$-coordinate moving the singularities $\a$, $\bar\a^{-1}$ (which lie on the same line through the origin) to the positive real semiaxis and subsequent gauge transformation $(Y_1,Y_2)\mapsto(\var Y_1,Y_2)$, $|\var|=1$, rotating the coefficient $b$ to the real nonnegative semiaxis.
+One can achieve conditions~\eqref{norms} by applying rotation by angle $\pi$ in the $z$-coordinate and subsequent gauge transformation $(Y_1,Y_2)\mapsto(\varepsilon Y_1,Y_2)$, $|\varepsilon|=1$, rotating the coefficient $b$ to the real nonnegative semiaxis.
 This yields family of normalized systems

 \bam{\a^{-1}}